website-scraper/node-website-scraper/README.md

   * `body` (response body, string)
   * `encoding` (`binary` or `utf8`) used to save the file, binary used by default.
   * `metadata` (object) - everything you want to save for this resource (like headers, original text, timestamps, etc.), scraper will not use this field at all, it is only for result.
-* a binary `string`.
-This is advised against because of the binary assumption being made can foul up saving of `utf8` responses to the filesystem.

 If multiple actions `afterResponse` added - scraper will use result from last one.
 ```javascript